-The private utility company Google Fiber is constructing new communications infrastructure.
+The private utility companies Google Fiber and Lumos Fiber are constructing new communications infrastructure.
 The work includes the installation of gigabit fiber throughout Hillsborough, which should bring more services, capabilities, and choices for those living and doing business in our community.
 Gigabit fiber internet is a network that offers internet connection speeds of 1 gigabit per second (Gbps) or higher.

-The Town of Hillsborough is not performing this work, which is a private project owned and operated by Google and its contractors.
-Google has the legal right to operate within rights of way of the town and of the North Carolina Department of Transportation.
+The Town of Hillsborough is not performing this work, which is a private project owned and operated by Google Fiber and Lumos Fiber and their contractors.
+The two companies have the legal right to operate within rights of way of the town and of the North Carolina Department of Transportation.
 Any activity on privately owned property requires approval of the property owner.
 The town is responsible for inspecting the work in its public rights of way to ensure restoration is completed to an acceptable condition.

-Google Fiber is using a subcontractor to perform the work.
-The subcontractors should have proper identification with them at all times while performing the work and their vehicles should be marked with a legible magnetic decal or similar marking that identifies the vehicles as a contractor for Google Fiber and provides a contact phone number.
+Google Fiber and Lumos Fiber are using subcontractors to perform the work.
+The subcontractors should have proper identification with them at all times while performing the work and their vehicles should be marked with a legible magnetic decal or similar marking that identifies the vehicles as a contractor for the companies and provides a contact phone number.